AlibabaCloudDocs/sls/intl.en-US/Data Transformation/Best practices/Distribute data to multiple destination Logstores.md

     -   Store log entries of requests from Windows users as target1 in Logstore1.
     -   Store log entries of requests from iOS users as target2 in Logstore2.
     -   Store log entries of requests from Android users as target3 in Logstore3.
--   Transformation rule
+-   Transformation rule:

-    In this scenario, you can use the [ua\_parse\_os](/intl.en-US/Data Transformation/Data processing syntax/Expression functions/Parsing functions.md) function to parse the user\_agent field and use the [dct\_get](/intl.en-US/Data Transformation/Data processing syntax/Expression functions/Dictionary functions.md) function to retrieve the information about the operating system from the user\_agent request header.
-Then you can use the [e\_set](/intl.en-US/Data Transformation/Data processing syntax/Global processing functions/Value assignment function.md) function to add the os field to each log entry and use the e\_output and e\_if functions to distribute log entries.
-The value of the os field is the information about the operating system.
+    In this scenario, you can use the [ua\_parse\_os](/intl.en-US/Data Transformation/Data processing syntax/Expression functions/Parsing functions.md) function to parse the user\_agent field and use the [dct\_get](/intl.en-US/Data Transformation/Data processing syntax/Expression functions/Dictionary functions.md) function to retrieve the information of the operating system from the user\_agent request header.
+Then, you can use the [e\_set](/intl.en-US/Data Transformation/Data processing syntax/Global processing functions/Value assignment function.md) function to add the os field to each log entry and use the e\_output and e\_if functions to distribute log entries.
+The value of the os field is the information of the operating system.

     ```
     e_set("os", dct_get(ua_parse_os(v("user_agent")),"family"))